ChiLiubio/microeco/README.md

 ### Use
 See the detailed package [tutorial](https://chiliubio.github.io/microeco/) and the help documentations.
+If you want to run the codes in the tutorial completely, you need to install some packages, see the following Notes part.

 ### QQ
 If the user has problems or suggestions, feel free to join the QQ group for discussions.